 The underlying mechanism is most likely multifactorial however it has been shown that there is a strong association between the presence and severity of the peritumoral vasogenic edema (i.e. edema index) and expression of the vascular endothelial growth factor (VEGF) or expression of CEA and CK 16,23.

 List of some of the proposed underlying mechanisms are:

-- vascular endothelial growth factor (VEGF): produced within the meningioma and enters the adjacent parenchyma
+vascular endothelial growth factor (VEGF): produced within the meningioma that enters the adjacent parenchyma

 Catheter angiography is rarely now of diagnostic use but rather is performed for preoperative embolization to reduce intraoperative blood loss and alleviate resection of a tumor.
 This is especially useful for skull base tumors, or those thought to be particularly vascular (e.g. microcystic variants or those with very large vessels).
-Particles are favored typically 7-9 days prior to surgery although there are not free of complication particularly one study showed a high prevalence of complications associated with particles smaller than 45-150 μm, so risks and benefits should be thoroughly assessed 26.
+Particles are favored typically 7-9 days prior to surgery although they are not free of complication, particularly one study showed a high prevalence of complications associated with particles smaller than 45-150 μm, so risks and benefits should be thoroughly assessed 24.

 Meningiomas can have a dual blood supply.
 The majority of tumors are predominantly supplied by meningeal vessels; these are responsible for the sunburst or spoke-wheel pattern observed on MRI/DSA.
 Some tumors also have a significant pial supply to the periphery of a tumor.